 - Size of the household the number of household members on the date of the interview, including persons temporarily away, if the period of actual or foreseen absence is shorter than 6 months and the person has no other private address.
 For persons studying away from home, the period of absence may be longer than 6 months, provided that the person has no private address and retains financial ties to other household members.
-Persons with a period of absence longer than 6 months, persons without financial ties to the household and persons temporarily present at the time of the interview who have their private address elsewhere are excluded. - At work during 2010 the prevailing economic activity status of these persons was employed (employees, self-employed, members of production cooperatives, unpaid family workers in family businesses).
-Persons drawing sickness benefits, students who apart from their study also worked (in employment, private enterprise), pensioners or persons on maternity leave with regular income from work were also included. - Self-employed persons were set apart from persons at work as a separate group.
-The group consists of persons who do business based on trade licenses or special regulations, participants in joint ventures based on contracts (Limited liability companies, Corporations), professionals (doctors, lawyers, tax advisers) and persons working for royalties (artists, interpreters). - Dependent children national definition in line with Act 117/1995 on state social support; maximum age is 25, provided that the person is still in education despite having their own income (orphan's pension, education-related allowances, social benefits, income from short-term work); furthermore, those children are also included who due to a mental or physical handicap have not been able to attend school or earn their own living and who have not yet received invalidity pension. - Pensioners (without economic activity) persons receiving pensions (more than 6 months) from the social security system (old-age, disability, survivor's) without regular income from work. - Unemployed persons who did not have a job for a predominant part of the year but who wished to have one.
-Such persons did not have to comply with the strict ILO definition about actively seeking a job and readiness to start one. - Persons on parental leave persons whose full-time activity was a personal care for at least one child less than 4 years old, less than 7 years old if the child was handicapped, and their main source of income was the parental benefit. - Other persons inactive persons caring for household members in need of care, persons living on property income and others. - Incomes are presented as household incomes, per capita incomes or equivalised incomes (using the standard and modified OECD equivalence scale).
+Persons with a period of absence longer than 6 months, persons without financial ties to the household and persons temporarily present at the time of the interview who have their private address elsewhere are excluded. - At work during 2011 the prevailing economic activity status of these persons was employed (employees, self-employed, members of production cooperatives, unpaid family workers in family businesses).
+Persons drawing sickness benefits, students who apart from their study also worked (in employment, private enterprise), pensioners or persons on maternity leave with regular income from work were also included. - A subgroup of self-employed persons was taken out of persons at work and defined as a separate group.
+The group consists of persons who do business based on trade licenses or special regulations, participants in joint ventures based on contracts (Limited liability companies, Corporations), professionals (doctors, lawyers, tax advisers) and persons working for royalties (artists, interpreters). - Dependent children children under 26 years of age, provided that the person is still in education despite having their own income (orphan's pension, education-related allowances, social benefits, income from short-term work); furthermore, those children were also included who due to a mental or physical handicap had not been able to attend school or earn their own living and who had not yet received their invalidity pension. - Pensioners (without economic activity) persons receiving pensions from the social security system (old-age, disability, survivor's) or persons of retirement age that were not eligible to receive pensions and they had not a job at all or their working activity had only limited extent. - Unemployed persons who did not had a job for a predominant part of the year but they wished to have one.
+Such persons did not have to comply with the strict ILO definition about actively seeking a job and readiness to start one. - Persons on parental leave persons whose full-time activity was a personal care for at least one child less than 4 years old, less than 7 years old if the child was handicapped, and their main source of income was the parental benefit. - Other persons inactive persons caring for household members in need of care, persons living on property income and others. - Incomes are presented as household incomes, per capita incomes or equivalised incomes using OECD and modified OECD equivalence scale.
 Household income is equivalised in order to reflect differences in household size and composition.
-The equivalised income is then given per equivalent adult.
-In other words, the total household income is divided by its equivalent size using the modified OECD equivalence scale.
-The equivalence scale gives a weight of 1,0 to the first adult, 0,5 to any other household member aged 14 and over and 0,3 to each child below 14 years.
+The equivalised income is defined as a per-equivalent-adult figure.
+In other words, to obtain a person's equivalised income, the total household income is divided by its equivalent size.
+The OECD equivalence scale gives a weight of 1,0 to the first adult, 0,7 to any other household member aged 14 and over and 0,5 to each child below 14 years.
+The modified OECD equivalence scale gives a weight of 1,0 to the first adult, 0,5 to any other household member aged 14 and over and 0,3 to each child below 14 years.